manjuv1/Test/README.md

 - Ubuntu
 - RHEL family systems (includes Rocky Linux)

 Any Linux system running Docker will likely suffice but these instructions were written for Ubuntu/RHEL.
 You may have to do some tweaking for other operating systems.
+Make sure sudo permission is available for the user.

 ## Red Panda Setup